tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 ### Proof of the first theorem

 Let's prove that $(1 \Rightarrow 3)$.
 First of all, we can assume that $F1\cong 1$.
-Note that as a consequence $F$ weakly preserve products, because it weakly preserves the pullback
+Note that, as a consequence, $F$ weakly preserve products, because it weakly preserves the pullback

 {% tex classes: [antex, display] %}
 \setlength{\fboxrule}{1sp}